-Legacy Silverton will monitor and evaluate the strategies identified to meet our objectives.
+Legacy Silverton will monitor and evaluate the implementation of strategies and achievement of CHIP objectives.
 The reporting process includes the collection and documentation of process and outcome indicator data from internal and external data sources.
 We anticipate the current strategies and indicators may change over time in relation to system resources and community status.